Julia Alexander

-Julia Alexander (1967 – May 4, 2025), formerly known by the last name Marciari-Alexander, was an American art historian and curator who was executive director of the Walters Art Museum in Maryland from 2013 to 2024.
+Julia Mary Alexander (1967 – May 4, 2025), formerly known by the last name Marciari-Alexander, was an American art historian and curator who was executive director of the Walters Art Museum in Maryland from 2013 to 2024.
 As director, she oversaw the completion of a seven-year endowment campaign as well as the renovation of the Hackerman House, which holds the museum's collection of Asian art.

 Alexander began her career at the Yale Center for British Art, where she was assistant curator of paintings and sculpture and later an associate director of the museum.
 In 2008, she joined the San Diego Museum of Art as its head curator, and served as an interim director following the departure of the museum director in 2009.

 Early life and education

 Julia Mary Alexander was born in Memphis, Tennessee, in 1967, the daughter of David and Catharine Alexander.
 Her father David was president of Pomona College and the American secretary of the Rhodes Trust.
 Her mother worked at Pomona College as the coordinator of special events.

 Alexander grew up in Claremont, California.
 Her interest in art began in the sixth grade, when she attended Mass at St. Peter's Basilica on a trip to Rome and saw "how architecture and art and life can create these moments of wonder".
 She attended Wellesley College, where she studied art history and French and became a member of Phi Beta Kappa.
 She graduated magna cum laude in 1989.
 As part of a Théodore Rousseau Fellowship offered by the Metropolitan Museum of Art, she studied abroad at New York University in Paris and London and obtained a master's degree in French literature in 1992.
 She then moved to New Haven, Connecticut, to attend Yale University, where she earned a master's degree and PhD in art history in 1993 and 1999, respectively.
+Her dissertation considered women's portraiture in Restoration England, and was written under the supervision of Judith Colton.